A little bit of history and context:

 Cantonese is the most widely spoken language, and Hong Kong uses traditional Chinese characters, as opposed to the simplified ones employed on the mainland since the 1950s.
 British colonisation also made English widely spoken, and now, Mandarin is also becoming more common, though Hong Kong–Mainland sentiments vary from indifferent to extremely hostile (see above protests for reasons why).
 Hong Kong also has a huge community of Filippina, Indonesian and Thai women, working mostly as domestic helpers under unfair labor conditions, with Sunday as their only day off where they gather in public spaces.
 Hong Kong is also home to a sizeable expat community, many working in finance, law, and hospitality.

-Hong Kong’s commercial art galleries, auction houses, nonprofit organizations, and independent, community & DIYs spaces have established a strong presence over many decades, but in recent years, the art world’s attention turned to Hong Kong as a major focal point in Asia.
-With Art Basel running an edition of its monumental art fair in the city since 2013, and then Art Central in 2015 emerging as a counter, with several private and government-initiated museums in the works, Hong Kong is primed to become an even bigger supporter of arts and culture.
+Hong Kong’s commercial art galleries, auction houses, non-profit organizations, and independent, community & DIY spaces have established a strong art and cultural ecology over many decades.
+But in recent years, the art world’s attention turned to Hong Kong as a major focal point in Asia.
+With Art Basel running an edition of its monumental art fair in the city since 2013, and then Art Central in 2015 emerging as a counter, with several private and government-funded museums recently opened, Hong Kong has become a bigger supporter of arts and culture.

 Hong Kong Island:

 Sai Ying Pun 西營盤, Sheung Wan 上環 & Central 中環

 Sheung Wan was one of the earliest places occupied by the British.
-The area is dotted by parks, markets, temples, and ladder streets (stone staircases connecting these neighborhoods with the mid-levels further up the mountain.)
-These neighborhoods make up the central part of the north coast of Hong Kong island, and form the core of downtown.
+The area is dotted by parks, markets, temples, and ladder streets (stone staircases connecting these neighborhoods with the mid-levels further uphill.)
+These neighborhoods make up the western part of Hong Kong Island, forming the core financial business district.
 In Central, tall skyscrapers, malls, and office buildings line the hilly, multi-level landscape.
-Blue chip galleries are clustered in the Pedder Building, while other art spaces and popups sort of blend in among shops in malls.
-In March, major art fair Art Basel takes over Hong Kong Convention & Exhibition Center while Art Central sets up tents along the ferry piers on the waterfront, while nonprofits and museum nestle into more residential areas.
+Blue chip galleries are clustered in the Pedder Building and HQueens.
+Other art spaces and pop-ups emerge in the hilly clusters in the trendy Star Street (arguably in the Wanchai District), Tai Ping Shan Street, and up the escalators of Soho.

 a ladder street in Sai Ying Pun